amateur80lvl/lxcex/book/ch5-desktop-environment.md

 Normally this is performed by `libpam-elogind`, but when we start an app with `lxc-attach`, PAM is not honored.
 Besides, `libpam-elogind` deletes runtime directory on session end, i.e. when you exit `su user`.
 Also, if we used PAM we'd have to create links by a custom script.
-There's `libpam-script` package, but its configuration is weird and default priorities are not what we need, i.e. scripts start when `/run/user/<uid>` does not exist yet.
+There's `libpam-script` package, but its configuration is weird and default priorities is not what we need, i.e. scripts start when `/run/user/<uid>` does not exist yet.

 For now, runtime directories and links are created by